JBtallgrass/datafun-02-project/README.md

 ### Dependencies
 _________________________________________________________________________
-List any libraries, frameworks, or tools that your project depends on.
+List any libraries, frameworks, or tools that your project depends on:

+Math
+Statistics

 ### Installing :wrench:
 _________________________________________________________________________